last update 24 December 2011

 4 daughters, only one of whom (Clare) married.

-Moves to Harrow-on-the-Hill in 1920 and provides a base for grand daughter Peggy when she gets sent to the UK for schooling.
+Moves to Harrow-on-the-Hill in 1921 when George retires.
+Provides a base for grand daughter Peggy and later grandson Brian when they get sent to the UK for schooling.

 d 5 July 1938 aged 73, living in Harrow.